-The 19th and 20th arrondissements are located eastern edge of the city so it’s will a bit of a trek to the city center.
+The 19th and 20th arrondissements are located on the eastern edge of the city so it’s will a bit of a trek to the city center.
 If you’re looking for traditional Paris then you should look elsewhere but the adventurous, unconventional traveler will love it.
 Do be warned that some areas can feel a little sketchy.

 Where You May Want To Avoid

-There are two parts of Paris that many visitors flock to — the Eiffel Tower and Champs Elysees.
+There are two parts of Paris that many visitors flock to — the Eiffel Tower and the Champs Elysees.
 Don’t get me wrong, these are nice areas of Paris but I would recommend against staying there.
 Here’s why…

 Eiffel Tower Area